translationalneuromodeling/tapas/huge/README.txt

 The toolbox requires compilation of mex files, which is done automatically.
-If you wish to compile manually, set the current directory of your Matlab session to the folder containing the HUGE toolbox and to use the following
+If you wish to compile manually, set the current directory of your Matlab session to the folder containing the HUGE toolbox and use the following
 command:
 mex tapas_huge_int_euler.c
 To choose a compiler, use the command: mex -setup

 For more information, read following the paper:
-Yao Y, Raman SS, Schiek M, Leff A, Fr√§ssle S, Stephan KE (2018).
+Yao Y, Raman SS, Schiek M, Leff A, Fr‰ssle S, Stephan KE (2018).
 Variational Bayesian Inversion for Hierarchical Unsupervised Generative Embedding (HUGE).
 NeuroImage, 179: 604-619
 https://doi.org/10.1016/j.neuroimage.2018.06.073